History of RMCAD

 In 1963, Philip J. Steele founded Rocky Mountain College of Art + Design in the foothills of Colorado.
 Already a well-known illustrator and educator himself, Phil wanted to develop an art training program based on the traditional, academic method of drawing and painting that dates back to the Renaissance.

 His mission: to make RMCAD a ‘community of creatives’ that would instill in all students a passion for creativity, innovation, and a desire for lifelong learning, both in the fine arts and applied arts.
 He sought to nurture the individual talents of each student, to integrate critical thinking and analysis into their skills, and to contribute in socially responsible ways to the local, global, and professional communities.

 The college has grown at an incredible clip since then, with major expansions to the physical campus, faculty, and programs of study.
 Now, next to traditional easels and palettes, you’ll also find computers and digital video equipment.
 And alongside classes in life drawing and the fine arts, you’ll find cutting-edge courses in 3D animation, computer-aided design, and game art.
-Rocky Mountain College of Art + Design is proud to have served as one of the nation’s premier art and design institutions for nearly 50 years.
+Rocky Mountain College of Art + Design is proud to have served as one of the nation’s premier art and design institutions for 50 years.
 Much has changed in these past decades, but we’re proud of what has stayed the same: our commitment to giving each student the dedication, personal attention, and solid education they need to thrive as graduates.